 Pumped hydro systems can only be sited where suitable reservoirs exist or can be made; underwater compressed air systems can only be sited where there is deep water.
 One of the costs that has to be considered in these cases is the cost of connecting the systems to the grid.
 In some cases, despite the remote locations, suitable connections already exist.
 For example, Loch Ness has considerable potential as a site for an underwater compressed air system.
 A 305MW connection already exists to the Foyers Falls pumped hydro system; this connection is not in continuous use (the system can only store 21 hours worth of 305MW).
 The new system could extend the period over which 305MW could be delivered (or stored) without any upgrade to the connection.
 (Actually, it would probably be worthwhile to upgrade the connection: the fact the connection already exists indicates that the cost was not exorbitant.)

 Thermal energy storage systems can be sited anywhere.
 One obvious option for large systems is to site them on former nuclear or fossil fuel power station sites: these sites already have suitable connections to the grid, and are already industrial sites, so no new ground is being broken.
 Another option (probably for somewhat smaller systems in general) is to site them close to large conurbations or large industrial consumers (for load balancing purposes, to reduce the load on their grid connections by spreading the load peaks out), or close to large wind farms or solar farms (for supply balancing).
+These smaller, local systems would generally be mainly for balancing daily variations in supply or demand, while the much larger systems on former power station sites would be for balancing longer-term variations in supply and demand.

 Energy Storage in the UK – An Overview